-Who they are: “We (team at Arden Teal) were growing weary of the traditional retail experience for buying a good pair of men’s shoes.
+Who they are: “We (the team at Arden Teal) were growing weary of the traditional retail experience for buying a good pair of men’s shoes.
 We searched for options that delivered aesthetics at a price we could relate to but grew needlessly impatient with our encounters.
 We started this company at the heel of a problem we knew wasn’t unique to us.
 We wanted to curate products we were proud of.
 Impressively designed, high-quality shoes that could be conveniently accessed at an easy price..”

 My opinion: If you’re searching for bang-for-buck dress shoes, I’ll highly recommend Arden Teal.
 At just a little over $100, you get a sleek-looking shoe made of full-grain calf leather!
 The walking experience in them is surprisingly comfortable as well, with rubber swathes applied to key areas of the outsole to aid traction.
 In addition, Arden Teal includes accessories such as a dust cover and a shoehorn with every purchase as well – something uncommon at this price point.
-With their recent Carlota and Olavarria collection, their shoes feature hand-painting and hand-burnishing as well, which is a great feature at this price point.
-For my detailed opinions, do read my review of Arden Teal shoes here, here, here and here.
+With their recent Carlota and Olavarria collection, their shoes also feature hand-painting and hand-burnishing, which is a great feature at this price point.
+For my detailed opinions, do read my review of Arden Teal shoes here, here, here, here and here.

-Price: All shoes are priced at S$112.50 (after promo code).
+Price: All shoes are priced at S$112.50 (after the promo code).
 As Arden Teal is an official affiliate partner of Wah So Shiok, simply quote “WAHSOSHIOK” upon checkout to enjoy 10% off all shoes store-wide!

 Where to buy: Arden Teal shoes can be bought online here.